You can use the buttons above to download detailed Installation Instructions for your convenience

 1. Prepare Existing Metal Cover

 It is best to prepare to install your new wood baseboard heater cover by removing the end caps and the front panel from your existing metal cover.
 These parts will pull off easily.
-It is suggested to wear cotton work gloves for this step as the metal parts can have sharp edges.
+It is suggested to wear light work gloves for this step as the metal parts can have sharp edges.

 Leave the back plate attached to the wall.